rowcased/rowcased.github.io/alternate_page.md

 #### The Site

-Codewars is a prominent, user-driven website with a highly interactive community, offering thousands of coding challenges on a variety of topics in over 40 supported languages.
+Codewars is a user-driven website with a highly interactive community, offering thousands of coding challenges on a variety of topics in over 40 supported languages.
 The site borrows from Kendo; using a ‘kyu’ rank system and referring to challenges as ‘kata’.
 Points earned are called _honor_.
 As increasing levels of honor are achieved, additional site privileges are granted to the user.
 <hr>
 #### My involvement